michael2012z/BitBible/markdown/KJV/files/Gen.md

 21. And the man wondering at her held his peace, to wit whether the Lord had made his journey prosperous or not.

-22. And it came to pass, as the camels had done drinking, that the man took a golden earring of half a shekel weight, and two bracelets for her hands of ten shekels weight of gold;earring: or, jewel for the forehead
+22. And it came to pass, as the camels had done drinking, that the man took a golden earring of half a shekel weight, and two bracelets for her hands of ten shekels weight of gold;

 23. And said, Whose daughter art thou? tell me, I pray thee: is there room in thy father’s house for us to lodge in?